Home » Garden » Cut Flower Gardening FAQs: Answers to Your Most Burning Questions

 Can I Use Weed Fabric in a Cut Flower Garden?

 I’ve been asked about using weed fabric as that barrier in flower beds and I do not recommend it unless you plan to remove it before planting the bed.
+To me, it’s much easier to use cardboard or newspaper that will break down over time and enrich the soil.

 I use weed fabric in very limited situations.
 Such as this raised bed garden for vegetables.
 Since I used the fabric as a barrier beneath the raised bed and applied pea gravel on top, I won’t ever need to dig in it, nor will I want my plants to self-sow there.

-Hardening Off Seedlings for a Cutting Garden
+Hardening Off Seedlings: Preparing for the Cutting Garden

-The hardening-off process is when plants are transitioned from growing indoors or in a greenhouse environment to the outdoor elements of fluctuating weather to help prevent shock from environmental changes.
+If you started seeds indoors, the hardening-off process is when plants are transitioned from growing indoors or in a greenhouse environment to the outdoor elements of fluctuating weather to help prevent shock from environmental changes.

 It’s a two-week process that involves acclimating tender seedlings to outdoor living.
 While it sounds like a lot it’s very easy to do.
 And it is something that you can’t skimp on either.
+I shared an easy guide to hardening off seedlings in this post.

 Hardening off snapdragon seedlings on the back porch